himmAllRight/himmAllRight-source/resources/templates/md/notes/Getting-Involved-With-Fedora-Infrastructure.md

 never really got anywhere.
 I think it is about time I try again, hopefully getting further this time.

+-- Spent some more time setting up for joining fedoraproject.
+I added the ssh key from my VM on kadabra.
+I will figure out how to move that key to other machines.

+Also hung out in chatroom a little bit.

 This morning I went through and finished most of the sign up stuff.
 I then asked about the apprentice group in the IRC and someone helped me look for an issue to work on.
 We